redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/true-js-fullstack.md

 	•	Fetch data directly from the DB
 	•	Write fullstack features without gluing together disparate tools

-It’s flexible and It’s fullstack.
+It's flexible and It's fullstack.

 **_To have this full setup running won't cost you a penny, even in production!
 Cloudflare has generous free tier offerings._**